emirmx/docs/content/en/docs/apidocs-mxsdk/apidocs/frontend/pluggable-widgets/_index.md

 ### Providing Translations in a Pluggable Widget Package

 To support a translation for a specific language and locale, create a *locales/{language-code}/{widget ID}.json* or *locales/{language-code}/translate.json* file.
 The language code can be any of the user interface languages supported by Studio Pro, such as *de-DE*, *en-US*, *ja-JP*, *ko-KR* or *zh-CN*.
 Other files in the *locales* folder will be ignored.
 As a result, custom namespaces can't be used.
+It's advised to use *translate.json*, unless your mpk contains multiple pluggable widgets.
+Note that if you use the widget ID as the file name, you'll have to replace any spaces and illegal path characters (if there are any) with underscores.
+The file name should be all lower case.
+For example: if your widget ID is *%My Pluggable Widget%*, the name of the file should be *_my_pluggable_widget_.json*.

 These json files follow the format used by the I18next library, specifically v3.
 See [their documentation on the format](https://www.i18next.com/misc/json-format) for more information.
 For example to translate a widget with the name *Text Box* that has a property *length*, the contents of *locales/de-DE/translate.json* might look something like this: